Foster a dog

 - A safe environment where there are no potential hazards or escape routes.

-To apply to be a foster please fill out our Foster Application and you will soon hear from our Foster Coordinator, Rachel.
+To apply to be a foster please fill out our Foster Application and you will soon hear from our Foster Coordinator, Crystal.

 We hold adoption fairs each weekend, except holiday weekends and sometimes not on the last Saturday of the month.
 Your foster dog will likely be shown at least 3 times per month.
 At times, when potential adopters want to meet the foster dog outside of the adoption fair, we may ask that you show the dog to interested parties at a time and place that is convenient for you